-5. Sing the "Head, shoulders, knees & toes" song
+8. Sing the "Head, shoulders, knees & toes" song

 Everyone stand up.
 As the song plays everyone sings and does all the actions, touching each part of the body with two hands in time with the song.
+It's easy and fun - your students will love doing this!
 Each verse gets faster so by the last verse it will be frantic but great fun.